Charity Adams Earley: Personal life

-In 1949, Adams married Stanley A. Earley, Jr. They moved to Switzerland for a time while Stanley completed medical school.
-They returned to the U.S. in 1952 and settled in Dayton, Ohio where they had two children, Stanley III and Judith Earley.
+In 1949, Adams married Stanley A. Earley Jr. They moved to Zurich, Switzerland for a time while Stanley completed medical school.
+In Zurich, Earley spent ten months learning German at the Minerva Institute.
+Once she mastered the language, she studied for two years at the University of Zurich.
+Earley attended the Jungian Institute of Analytical Psychology in her second year as well, but she chose not to pursue a degree.
+They returned to the U.S. in 1952 and settled in Dayton where Stanley worked as a physician.
+They had two children, Stanley III and Judith Earley.

 Adams died at age 83 on January 13, 2002, in Dayton.

 Awards and honors

-Adams received many honors and awards, including a Woman of the Year from the National Council of Negro Women in 1946, the Top Ten Women of the Miami Valley Dayton Daily News, 1965 and Service to the Community Award from the Ohio State Senate in 1989.
+Adams received many honors and awards, including a Woman of the Year from the National Council of Negro Women in 1946, the Top Ten Women of the Miami Valley Dayton Daily News in 1965, and Service to the Community Award from the Ohio State Senate in 1989.
 In 1987, she received the Senior Citizens Gold Watch Award.
-Adams was listed on the Smithsonian Institution's 110 most important historical Black women, Black Women Against the Odds, in 1982.
+She was listed on the Smithsonian Institution's 110 most important historical Black women list, Black Women Against the Odds, in 1982.
 She was inducted into the Ohio Women's Hall of Fame in 1979 and the Ohio Veterans Hall of Fame in 1993.
 She was also inducted into the South Carolina Black Hall of Fame and named citizen of the year by The Montgomery County Board of Commissioners in 1991.
+In 1995, President Clinton gave her public recognition at the groundbreaking of the Military Women's Memorial; located at the entrance to Arlington National Cemetery in Arlington County, Virginia, and in 1996, she was honored by the National Postal Museum.
 In 1997, Adams was included in the BellSouth African-American History Calendar.

 She also received honorary doctorates from Wilberforce University and the University of Dayton in 1991.
+Dayton Public Schools named one of their all-girls elementary schools in her honor (the "Charity Adams Earley Girls Academy").
+On March 22, 2022, President Biden signed legislation awarding Charity Adams and the 6888th Central Postal Directory Battalion the Congressional Gold Medal, the nation's highest civilian honor.